enarjord/passivbot/README.md

 Inspired by the Martingale betting strategy, the robot will make a small initial entry and double down on its losing positions multiple times to bring the average entry price closer to current price action.
 The orders are placed in a grid, ready to absorb sudden price movements.
 After each re-entry, the robot quickly updates its closing orders at a set take-profit markup.
 This way, if there is even a minor market reversal, or "bounce", the position can be closed in profit, and it starts over.

 ### Forager
 The Forager feature dynamically chooses the most volatile markets on which to open positions.
-Volatility is defined as the mean of the normalized relative range for the most recent candles (15m candles by default), i.e. `mean((ohlcv.high - ohlcv.low) / ohlcv.close)`.
+Volatility is defined as the mean of the normalized relative range for the most recent 1m candles, i.e. `mean((ohlcv.high - ohlcv.low) / ohlcv.close)`.

 ### Unstucking Mechanism
 Passivbot manages underperforming, or "stuck", positions by realizing small losses over time.
 If multiple positions are stuck, the bot prioritizes positions with the smallest gap between the entry price and current market price for "unstucking".
 Losses are limited by ensuring that the account balance does not fall under a set percentage below the past peak balance.